micro-gl/micro-gl/chipX/gfx/microgl/docs/Notes.md

 2. two components that touch the same point
 3. an edge that touches another edge
 4. the algorithm does not handle degenerarte polygons
+5. touching edges at endpoints are not considered intersections, unless they are part of a polygon definition

+#### explenations
+- every edge list contains sections intersecting points on the edge, sorted by their order on the edge, this took me a while to figure out. :()